What is Skin Pigmentation?

 The body produces excess melanin when the melanocyte becomes damaged.
 This can be due to sun damage, skin trauma, acne scarring, stress, hormone irregularities or hereditary pre-dispositions.

 Skin type also plays a role.
-For example, fairer, lighter skin will be affected more by sun damage, while darker, olive skin will be impacted more by skin trauma.
+For example, fairer, lighter skin will be affected more by sun damage, while darker skin will be impacted more by skin trauma and olive skin will be more affected by hormonal changes.

 There are different forms of pigmentation which include flat brown marks, age spots, larger darker patches and uneven skin tone.